-For the purpose of this handbook, "tobacco" is defined to include any lighted cigarette, cigar, pipe, bidi, clove cigarette, electronic cigarettes, Juuls and any other smoking product; and smokeless or spit tobacco, also known as dip, chew, snuff or snus in any form.
+For the purpose of this handbook, "tobacco" is defined to include any lighted cigarette, cigar, pipe, vapes, and any other smoking product; and smokeless or spit tobacco, also known as dip, chew, snuff or snus in any form.

-"Smoking" is defined as inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted or heated tobacco or other product intended for inhalation, in any manner or in any form.
-Smoking also includes the use of an ecigarette which creates a vapor, in any manner or any form, or the use of any oral device for the purpose of circumventing the prohibition of smoking in this handbook.
+"Smoking" is defined as inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, vapes, or any other lighted or heated tobacco or other product intended for inhalation, in any manner or in any form.
+Smoking also includes the use of an e-cigarette which creates a vapor, in any manner or any form, or the use of any oral device for the purpose of circumventing the prohibition of smoking in this handbook.